cnecciai/BoutiqueCoffee/README.md

 3. Open your systems command prompt and navigate inside the Phase III folder
 4. Execute the proper instruction to compile BoutiqueCoffee.java with a compatible jar file.
 One is included within the folder
    (example: `javac -cp "postgresql-42.5.0.jar;."
 BCDriver.java`)
 5. Execute: `java -cp "postgresql-42.5.0.jar;."
-BCDriver` to begin prgram execution
+BCDriver` to begin program execution

 ORDER OF EXECUTION & EXPECTED OUTCOME